Chopper crash kills two Virginia cops near rally site

 While the name of the victim had not been released Saturday night, police identified the suspect arrested in the car-ramming incident as James Alex Fields Jr., 20, of Maumee, Ohio.

-Virginia Gov. Terry McAuliffe said at a news conference Saturday that three people had died, apparently a reference to the woman who died in the car crash and the two victims of the helicopter crash.
+McAuliffe said at a news conference earlier in the day that three people had died, apparently a reference to the woman who died in the car crash and the two victims of the helicopter crash.

-McAuliffe, who earlier declared a state of emergency, urged the right-wing groups to leave Charlottesville.
+The governor, who had earlier declared a state of emergency, urged the right-wing groups to leave Charlottesville.

 "Go home," he said.
 "You are not wanted in this great commonwealth.
 Shame on you."